-Rosslyn Chapel, also known as the Collegiate Chapel of St Mathew, was founded in 1446 by Sir William St Clair and lies, close to the village of Roslin, around six miles south of Edinburgh.
+Rosslyn Chapel, also known as the Collegiate Chapel of St Matthew, was founded in 1446 by Sir William St Clair.

 - Rosslyn Chapel was founded in 1446 by William St Clair.

 - The Chapel altars were destroyed during the Scottish Reformation.

 - Oliver Cromwell’s army sack Rosslyn Castle in 1650.

 - Dorothy Wordsworth visited Rosslyn Chapel in 1803.

 - In 2006, scenes from Dan Browns Da Vinci Code were filmed in Rosslyn Chapel.

 - Today the Chapel, part of the Scottish Episcopal Church and still a vibrant place of worship, draws thousands of visitors through its ancient doors.

 In 1446, Sir William St Clair, 11th Baron of Rosslyn and the 3rd and last Prince of Orkney founded Rosslyn Chapel, later dedicated as the Collegiate Chapel of St Mathew.